-The following example illustrates the projected dollar amount of total cumulative expenses that you would pay on a \$1,000 hypothetical investment in common shares, assuming (1) a 4.50% sales load (underwriting discounts and commissions) and offering expenses totaling 0.20%, (2) total net annual expenses of 11.34% of net assets attributable to common shares as set forth in the table above (excluding Incentive Fees based on income and capital gains), and (3) a 5% annual return:
+The following example illustrates the projected dollar amount of total cumulative expenses that you would pay on a \$1,000 hypothetical investment in common shares, assuming (1) a 4.50% sales load (underwriting discounts and commissions) and offering expenses totaling 0.20%, (2) total net annual expenses of 7.90% of net assets attributable to common shares as set forth in the table above (other than Incentive Fees based on income and capital gains), and (3) a 5% annual return:

 1 Year 3 Years 5 Years 10 Years

 Total Expenses Incurred (gross of Incentive

-Fee) \$ 152 \$ 341 \$ 508 \$ 840
+Fee) \$ 121 \$ 263 \$ 397 \$ 699

 Total Expenses Incurred (net of Incentive

-Fee) \$ 160 \$ 361 \$ 534 \$ 869
+Fee) \$ 129 \$ 284 \$ 428 \$ 743

-^{} Assumes that we will not realize any capital gains net of all realized capital losses and unrealized capital depreciation and therefore no Incentive fee on capital gains is applied.
-No Incentive fee on income has been applied as the required annual 7% annualized hurdle would not have been achieved.
+^{} Assumes that we will not realize any capital gains net of all realized capital losses and unrealized capital depreciation (and therefore no Incentive fee on capital gains is applied).

 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
-There is no incentive compensation on income under our investment management agreement assuming a 5% annual return and therefore it is not included in the example.
+There is no incentive compensation either on income or on capital gains under our investment management agreement assuming a 5% annual return and therefore it is not included in the example.
 If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive compensation of a material amount, our dividends to our common stockholders and our expenses would likely be higher.
 In addition, the example assumes reinvestment of all dividends and distributions at net asset value.

 Item 6.
-[Reserved]
+Reserved

 ^{} Assumes no unrealized capital depreciation or realized capital losses and annual returns resulting entirely from net realized capital gains (and therefore subject to a 17.5% Incentive fee on capital gains).
-No Incentive fee on income has been applied as the required annual 7% annualized hurdle would not have been achieved.
+No Incentive fee on income has been applied.